 Ofsted inspection: role of link governors

-If you're a link governor, inspectors won't be formally assessing your role.
-But if you do speak to them, here's how you can demonstrate how you're effectively monitoring your school.
+If you're a link governor, Ofsted inspectors won't formally assess your role.
+If you do speak to them, here's how you can demonstrate that you're effectively monitoring your school.

-Thanks to one of our associate education experts, Gulshan Kayembe, for her input on this article.
+Thanks to Gulshan Kayembe, one of our associate education experts, for her input with this article.

 Inspectors will want to meet as many governors as possible